rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 #### Set Status of Investigation

-This action is used to set the status of the investigation with the given ID.
+This action is used to set the status of the investigation by the Investigation ID.

 ##### Input